TULiberalArts/Neuroscience/pages/home.md

   Our interdisciplinary program offers hands-on experience, internship opportunities and even the option to get a master’s degree in only one extra year.
-keywords: 'neuroscience program, college of liberal arts, Temple'
+keywords: 'neuroscience program, major, minor, certificate, MS, accelerated degree'
 feature: true
 feature-title: Employ Your Mind
 feature-image: media/hero_Neuroscience-red.png